raulmaulidhino-dev/kbc-quizzes-game/README.md

 ## Reflection
 This self-project was made because of a request from my Indian friend, [Akkiraj1234](https://github.com/Akkiraj1234).
 We planned to show our skills in web development by making a simple quizz game.
 He asked me to make it within 1-2 weeks.

-One of the main challenges during this project development is Correct-Wrong and Option Randomizing Logic.
+One of the main challenges during this project development was Correct-Wrong and Option Randomizing Logic.
 I had to struggle with it for about 5-6 days to understand and implement the Logics.

 The technologies implemented in this web project are HTML, CSS and JavaScript.
 I chose to use VanillaJS because the logics were not that hard as I think.
 In the future projects, I will try to learn more about JavaScript to increase the interactivity of a website.